webprofusion/certify-docs/docs/dns-validation.md

 To do this you needs to get the API credentials for the (hosted) DNS from your DNS providers control panel, store these credentials in the app then select them to be used for specific certificate requests.

-If your DNS provider (or custom DNS setup) does not have an API we can talk to, automated certificate requests and renewal will not be possible.
+If your DNS provider (or custom DNS setup) does not have an API we can talk to, you can write your own DNS update script or use the Manual DNS option (the request pauses while you manually update DNS).

 ## DNS Providers